pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

     }

 .. clickablearea:: logic_error
-    :question: There are two errors in the following code.
-Click on the logic error.
+    :question: Click on the logic error.
     :iscode:
     :feedback: If we want the code to say when we can vote, what cases should it say when can and cannot?